Email signature

 Recommended software

-To access your email signature, you need to log in to your user or manager account using the codes we have sent you by email.
+To access your email signature, you need to log in to your user or manager account using the login details we sent you by email.

 Click on the EMAIL SIGNATURE button: